rwbl/domoticz-homeautomation-workbook/README.md

 * Write up experiences during development … and build further.

 ***Notes***
-There might be better solutions for what is shared – but the solution works fine so far.
+* There might be better solutions for what is shared – solutions might change whilst evolving.

-This document is a working document – todo’s will never cease to exist.
+* This is a working document – idea’s & todo’s will never cease to exist.
+* The code of scripts & flows is not fully shared or might have changed – check the GitHub scripts folder for the latest full source.
+* The scripts are mainly developed using dzVents Lua scripts.
+Few exceptions using Python.
+* There is quite a bit of functionality where Node-RED flows are used.
+Node-RED is one of my favorite tools – esp. as wanting to learn JavaScript.

 ### Functions
 * Display temperature & humidity measured in rooms.